khaors/geocompr/main.md

 ## Introduction

 The most satisfying part of many projects involving geocomputation is producing and communicating the results in the form of maps.
-Map making --- the art of Cartography --- is an ancient skill that involves precision, consideration of the map-reader and often an element of creative flair.
+Map making --- the art of Cartography --- is an ancient skill that involves precision, consideration of the map-reader and often an element of creativity.

 Maps have been used for several thousand years for a wide variety of purposes.
 From asserting control real estate in ancient Mesapotamia to illustrating a scientific worldview in Ptolomy's Greek masterpiece *Geography* nearly 2,000 years ago [@talbert_ancient_2014], they have historically been out of reach for everyday people.